HenriqueSteigleder/SoftStarter/README.md

 We are using photo couplers to avoid direct contact of microprocessor pins with system electrical noise and we are using relays and current sensor for better motor control.

+The display main purpouse is to Identify which is the mode/state of the program.

 It's pretty messy but this is the physical prototype: